KoalaV2/K.A.I/README.md

- K.A.I aka Koalas artificial intelligence
+ K.A.I aka Koalas Artificial Intelligence

 This is a project of mine to further improve my daily life automation and programming skills.